-Type of Policy: PCOB Operating Procedures Policy No. PCOB-11 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
-Code § 9.1-601(D) Approval Date: DRAFT Effective Date:
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-11

+Subject: POWERS AND DUTIES

+Approval: City County ResolutionBy Vote of City Council, Approval Date: DRAFT

+as required per Va.
+Code § 9.1-601(D)

+Effective Date:

 Following any investigation or hearing authorized by Charlottesville City Code Article XVI § 2-461(a)(1), should the Board make a finding that any police action constituted a serious breach of departmental or professional standards, the Board shall meet to determine disciplinary recommendations to make to the Charlottesville Police Department (CPD).
 In making such recommendations, the Board shall review written policies, procedures, and the Department's general orders.